nogibjj/ContinuousIntegrationusingGitHubActionsofPythonDataScienceProject/README.md

 ---
 **Summary**

-This project demonstrates how to set up Continuous Integration (CI) using GitHub Actions for a Python-based Data Science project.
-This project serves as a reference for setting up Continuous Integration in Data Science projects, ensuring code quality and consistency.
+This project serves as an illustrative guide for implementing Continuous Integration (CI) using GitHub Actions in Python-based Data Science projects.
+By adopting CI, it helps maintain code quality and consistency throughout the development process.
+The workflows include linting, formatting, installing dependencies, and running tests, ensuring that these critical steps are automatically executed with every push and pull request to the repository.

 ---
 **Project Structure**